 We might be alarmed if Sophia hadn’t had a hearing exam in a decade.
 Or perhaps we don’t think anything of it.
-Our response, and the reaction of her hearing specialist, probably will vary depending on her age.
-That’s because hearing specialists have different recommendations based on age.
+Our response probably will vary depending on her age.
+That’s because there are different recommendations based on age.

 - It’s generally suggested that you undergo a hearing exam about every three years.
 Obviously, if you feel you should get your ears examined more often, there is no harm.
 The bare minimum is every three years.
 You should absolutely get examined more often if you are frequently in a loud setting.
 It’s simple and painless and there’s truly no reason not to get it done.